kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

 To create a Kubernetes cluster with Kairos, they only thing needed is one or more machines that will become the Kubernetes nodes.
 No previously existing clusters is needed.

-Once the installation is complete, you can begin using yuor Kubernetes cluster.
+Once the installation is complete, you can begin using your Kubernetes cluster.

 ## Prerequisites